lawy623/dl_proj/README.md

 only a partial fixed set will be used.

 ### Training
 Run `python src/main.py` for training.
 If you want to specify the location that stores the check point, doing it by `python src/main.py --model_path [MODEL_PATH]`.
+[MODEL_PATH] should be a folder name, which will be always under './models/'.

+If you want to store the log (which contains training settings and loss), you can do `python -u src/main.py --model_path [MODEL_PATH] | tee train.log`.

 ### Testing